wbreeze/wind_and_water/_posts/2025-04-15-Curses-on-the-Cotter-Pin.md

 bend back the legs, wrap them around, so that they are impossible, impossible to remove.
 Yes.
 Curses on those who've bent back the legs of the cotter pin.
 Their designers did not want their legs bent back.
-Their designers who put the pointy ends on the them.
-Their designers into didn't want their legs bended back.
+Their designers who put the pointy ends on them.
+Their designers didn't want their legs bended back.
 They shouldn't have put pointy ends on them.
 Oh, pointy ends, yes sir.
 Pointy ends on the cotter pin.